-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard Sexual Assault Institution will provide complainant with access to medical care, if needed Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written information to complainant on how to preserve evidence Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, such as work location changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation.
+Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard Sexual Assault Institution will provide complainant with access to medical care, if needed Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written information to complainant on how to preserve evidence Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, such as work location changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide student victims with financial aid related services Institution will provide student victims on how to apply for Protective Order Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation.
 The Complainant and respondent will be afforded appeal rights.
 Sexual assault cases are referred to the Title IX Coordinator and are investigated under the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
 If a student is the respondent, any positive findings determined through this procedure will be referred to the Chief of Student Services Officer (CSSO) for disciplinary action, using the preponderance of evidence standard.
 If an employee is the respondent, any findings determined through this procedure will be referred to Human Resources and the employee's supervisor for disciplinary action, using the preponderance of evidence standard.

-13. Positive findings will be referred to the appropriate disciplinary authority.
-14. Institution will enforce the antiretaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sexbased discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide student victims with financial aid related services Institutions will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding time frames for inquiry, to the Title IX tor and tion under the n's Sexual act and Civil devance and tion Procedures preponderance dence standard.
-Int is the nt, any positive determined his procedure ferred to the tudent Services SSO) for ion, using the rance of the standard. loyee is the nt, any positive determined his procedure ferred to the standard. investigation and resolution.
-9. Institution will inform the complainant of the outcome of the investigation.
-10. The complainant and respondent will be afforded appeal rights.
+Positive findings will be referred to the appropriate disciplinary authority.
+Institution will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex- based discrimination or for assisting in the investigation Stalking 1.
+Institution will assess immediate Stalking cases are Staiking 2.
+3. 4.
+5. 6.
+7. Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide student victims with financial aid related services Institutions will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding referred to the Title IX Coordinator and investigation under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+If a student is the respondent, any positive findings determined through this procedure will be referred to the Chief of Student Services Officer (CSSO) for adjudication, using the preponderance of the evidence standard.
+If an employee is the respondent, any positive findings determined through this procedure will be referred to the evidence standard.
+10. time frames for inquiry, investigation and resolution.
+Institution will inform the complainant of the outcome of the investigation.
+The complainant and respondent will be afforded appeal rights. preponderance of the evidence standard.